akashverma911/ExamTime/README.md

 They wish to develop a software for students, where they conduct their test/assessment online.This will help students to boost their knowledge and maintain competition among them.

+Section 2 - Feasibility Report
+1. Overview of the Existing Systems and Technologies Our system resembles most of Google Forms which is a famous and popular platform.
+Google form supports functions like online quizzes and surveys.
+Our application too supports real time quizzes, in addition to it our application will be more suited to educational institutes ,where teachers and students will have separate user systems.
+Students will have their separate profile.
+2. Scope of the Project
+Main actors of this system:-
+● School/University and other educational institutes
+○ Signup/Login
+○ Post test online for students
+○ Maintain record of students data
+● Students
+○ Signup/Login
+○ Do the test/assessment in real time
+○ Maintain their profile which includes test results